cambrad3/cambrad3.github.io/index.md

 To further improve the model, we have trained a RandomForest Regressor with hyperparameter tuning using k-fold cross validation technique.
 Below chart shows the important features in the Random Forest model.
 <img src= "https://www.dropbox.com/s/nnsljl3f69p0koi/Screen%20Shot%202019-11-11%20at%2010.14.10%20PM.png?raw=1">

-We have also trained boosting algorithms, the gradient boosting regressor gives the best results out of all the models.
+We have also trained boosting algorithms, the random forest regressor gives the best results out of all the models.
 Below chart compares various models.